MicrosoftDocs/power-platform/power-platform/admin/plug-ins.md

 1. Select **Default Solution**.
 1. Select **Objects** > **Plug-in steps**.

-## View plug-in details
+## View System User plug-in steps
-If you have installed plug-ins in an environment, you can view plug-in details in Power Platform admin center.
+Plug-ins on the System User table can interfere with user sync operations.
+To make these more visible for system administrators, you can find information about these steps in the Power Platform admin center.

 Follow these steps to view plug-in information such as the plug-in name, status, the user under whose identity the plug-in is executing, user license status, and more.
 You can use the information displayed in this experience to identify common issues related to plugin execution.

 > [!Note]
 > At this time, only plug-ins of the System User entity type are supported.